-Wong: Edward C. Jordan Professor Emeritus of Electrical and Computer Engineering
+Wong: Edward C. Jordan Professor of Electrical and Computer Engineering

-Professorship: Edward C. Jordan Professor Emeritus of Electrical and Computer Engineering
+Professorship: Edward C. Jordan Professor of Electrical and Computer Engineering

 Edward C. Jordan was born in Edmonton, Alberta, Canada, on December 31, 1910.
 He received a BS degree in 1934 and MS degree in 1936 from the University of Alberta, and a PhD from The Ohio State University in 1940.
 Upon completing his doctoral degree, he served one year as instructor at Worcester Polytechnic Institute.
 He returned to Ohio State University in 1941, where he was an instructor, assistant professor, and consultant to the Antenna Laboratory from 1941 to 1945.
 In 1945, he followed his mentor, William L. Everitt, to the University of Illinois.

 At Illinois, Jordan served as associate professor from 1945 to 1947, professor from 1947 to 1979, director of the Radio Direction Finding Laboratory from 1946 to 1954, and director of the Antenna Laboratory from 1950 to 1954.
 In 1954, he was named department head, a role he served in for 25 years until his retirement in 1979.
 He led the department through a period of phenomenal growth.

 Jordan authored or edited nine books and published numerous technical articles.
 His popular textbook, Electromagnetic Waves and Radiating Systems, was first published in 1950 by Prentice- Hall.
 A second edition, co-authored with K.G.
 Blamain, was published in 1968.
 At the time of his death, he was editing the eighth edition of Reference Data for Engineers: Radio Electronics, Computers, and Communications for Howard W. Sams & Co., Inc.